 In an effort to track the changes, 12 News has started a daily live blog.

-- There are 14,556 confirmed cases of coronavirus in Arizona with 704 coronavirus-related deaths, as of Tuesday morning.
+- There are 15,315 people with confirmed cases of coronavirus in Arizona and 763 coronavirus-related deaths, as of Thursday morning.

 - The state does not record how many people have recovered.

 - Scroll down to see how many cases are in each ZIP code and additional information.

 COVID-19 cases reported in Arizona on Thursday